As a food blogger, beautiful photos of your recipes are the way to get noticed online.

-8. Breakfast Items and Baked Goods
+10. Style Breakfast Items and Baked Goods

 Of course, the food will not be edible if you use it.

-9. Food Styling With Dressings and Sauces
+11. Work With Dressings and Sauces

 When working with scoops of ice cream, place several scoops individually on a cookie sheet lined with parchment paper.
 Put the cookie sheet back into the freezer for about twenty minutes.

-Being as prepared as possible, with everything laid out and organised will reduce your stress and help you have a smooth workflow.
+Being as prepared as possible, with everything laid out and organised will reduce stress and help you have a smooth workflow.

+As you can see from these food styling tips and tricks, sometimes the dishes won’t be edible after the shoot.
 These days, the goal is to be as natural with food styling as possible.
-But getting the food to look its best often means using methods that leave the food inedible.
+But getting the food to look its best often means using methods that leave the food inedible!